PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 That's all we need.
 We're using a `Label` as the styled `Node` with the `PseudoClass`, and a `CheckBox` to turn the `PseudoClass` on and off.
 It's pretty simple.

 Here's the really cool part.
-For the rest of this example, we aren't going to touch this code at all...
+For the rest of this article, we aren't going to touch this code at all...

 Which is point of this feature.
 The code just does the layout and the necessary mechanics of handling the `PseudoClass`.
 Once that's set up, everything else is done via the stylesheet.